grace-pulsaqua/cstoolbox-ai-advisor/readme.md

 ## A functional prototype for aspiring citizen scientists to learn more about water-related citizen science methods and best practices!

 This app was built as a part of a Masters' internship with [PULSAQUA](https://www.pulsaqua.com/).
 It has access to a list of curated resources about water-related citizen science, including general best practices and specific methods.
 It is built using the [Streamlit](https://streamlit.io/) and [LangGraph](https://www.langchain.com/langgraph) python packages for the user interface and general architecture.
 In addition, it connects to a [Qdrant](https://qdrant.tech/) vector store database, the [google GenAI](https://cloud.google.com/ai/generative-ai) [Gemini-2.0-flash model](https://deepmind.google/models/gemini/flash/), and the [openAI](https://openai.com/api/) text-embedding-3-small model for operation.
-Finally, it uses the [Google sheets API](https://developers.google.com/workspace/sheets/api/guides/concepts) for collecting user feedback and [LangSmith](https://www.langchain.com/langsmith) for logging interaction traces.
+Finally, it uses [LangSmith](https://www.langchain.com/langsmith) for logging interaction traces and feedback.

 ## How to use this app?

-You can access a live version of the app at [this link](https://csadvisor-3ksupkpvxwspnxpucskewm.streamlit.app/), or clone the repository to host your own version (see the [streamlit website](https://docs.streamlit.io/deploy/streamlit-community-cloud/deploy-your-app) for more information).
+You can access a live version of the app at [this link](https://https://cs-advisor.streamlit.app/), or clone the repository to host your own version (see LICENSE.txt for the full code license and see the [streamlit website](https://docs.streamlit.io/deploy/streamlit-community-cloud/deploy-your-app) for more information on setting up your own version).

 ## How does it work?